Languages of Sweden: History

 During the 18th century, French was the second language of Europe's upper classes and Sweden was no exception.
 The Swedish aristocracy often spoke French among themselves and code-switching between French and Swedish was common.
 The Swedish King Gustav III was a true Francophile and French was the common language at his court.
 In 1786, Gustav III founded the Swedish Academy to promote and advance the Swedish language and literature.

 Aside from what is currently Norway, Sweden largely obtained its current borders in 1809, when it lost its eastern part (Finland) to the Russian Empire.
 Sweden largely lost its overseas possessions over time, with Swedish Pomerania being ceded to Denmark in exchange for Norway and Guadeloupe was returned to France in 1814.
 As a consequence, Sweden became a rather homogeneous country with the exceptions of the indigenous Sámi people and the Finnish-speaking Tornedalians in the northernmost parts of the country.

 During the 19th century, Sweden became more industrialised, resulting in important demographic changes.
 The population doubled and people moved from the countryside to towns and cities.
 As a consequence of this and factors such as generalised education and mass media, traditional dialects began to make room for the standard language (Standard Swedish).
 During the same period and until the 1970s, Sweden applied a Swedification policy that limited schooling to Swedish-language instruction and actively discouraged the use of other languages.

-As in the rest of Europe and much of the world, the English has grown as an important foreign language in Sweden, especially since the Allied victory in World War II.
+As in the rest of Europe and much of the world, English has grown as an important foreign language in Sweden, especially since the Allied victory in World War II.
 During the second half of the 20th century and the first decade of the 21st century, Sweden has received great numbers of immigrants who speak languages other than Swedish (see: "Immigrant languages" below).
 It is unclear to what degree these communities will hold on to their languages and to what degree they will assimilate.

 In 2009, the Riksdag passed the Language Law (Språklag SFS 2009:600), which contains provisions concerning the Swedish language, the five national minority languages and Swedish Sign Language.
 Among its provisions is a general mandate to safeguard the Swedish language, linguistic diversity in Sweden, and individuals' access to language.